PeterBid/Esperanto/README.md

 #### Styling

-This was the first project in which I worked with the `Boostrap`. `Boostrap` made styling the CSS and positioning HTML elements much considerbly easier and smoother across the site and achive the "clean" look we wished for the site.
+This was the first project in which I worked with the `Boosttrap`. `Bootstrap` made styling the CSS and positioning HTML elements much considerably easier and smoother across the site and achieve the "clean" look we wished for the site.

-Another aspect in which Bootstrap proved very effective was in helping make the platform fully repsonsive to different screen sizes, especially mobile.
-While we all still had to spend a certain ammount of time using `SCSS` and setting `media queries` to adjuct the project to different sizes.
+Another aspect in which Bootstrap proved very effective was in helping make the platform fully responsive to different screen sizes, especially mobile.
+While we all still had to spend a certain amount of time using `SCSS` and setting `media queries` to adjust the project to different sizes.

 We were also very happy with how smooth we made the `UX` for the interface overall, keeping this heavily in mind when styling each page.